Self-Excited Gravitational Instantons: Self-dual Instantons in YM Theory and General Relativity

-Let us first introduce general relativity in Cartan's formalims of differential forms \cite{Fecko:2006zy}.
+To show the construction of self-dual instantons in general relativity, we first review the Riemannian geometry in Cartan formalims \cite{Fecko:2006zy}.
 The basic variables are the (co-)tetrad 1-forms $h^a=h^a{}_\mu dx^\mu$, related to the metric tensor through $g_{\mu\nu}=\delta_{ab}h^a_{\ \mu} h^b_{\ \nu}$, where $\delta_{ab}=\text{diag}(1,1,1,1)$ in the Euclidean case\footnote{Since the Latin indices are raised/lowered by the Euclidean metric $\delta_{ab}$, we do not have to care about their position, and summation convention applies whenever some index is repeated twice.}.